kesava-mani/embed-final/README.md

 Refer to respective header file for documentation about the function.

 ### Build
 Build system utilize make.
+Source and header files are in ./src and ./include respectively.
+Makefile for the project is in project root directory.
-Makefile for the project shall be found in ./src This build supports compiling for two architectures - x86 and ARM.
+This build supports compiling for two architectures - x86 and ARM.
 The sources to be included in the build must be added in sources.mk file.
 This file is included in Makefile using include directive.